koolio29/Report-Generating-Tool/readme.md

 ### Multiple Report Generation
 To generate multiple reports, you will need to atleast pass the following flags:
-* __--multiple__: This flag tells the script to treat the '--data' flag as a path to a directory containing all the exam data in csv format where each csv file is named after the course id.
+* `--multiple` :- This flag tells the script to treat the `--data` flag as a path to a directory containing all the exam data in csv format where each csv file is named after the course id.
-* __--data__: This is the path to the directory containing all the csv files.
+* `--data` :- This is the path to the directory containing all the csv files.

 Example:
 ```
 $(venv) python3 main.py --data path/to/csv/files --multiple
 ```
-When you run this in the terminal, the script will a new directory for each of the csv file found in the path passed in as '--data' and will name the directory after their respective csv file name.
+When you run this in the terminal, the script will a new directory for each of the csv file found in the path passed in as `--data` and will name the directory after their respective csv file name.

 ### Using a Different Template
-To use a different template for the report, you will need to use '--template' flag to pass in the path of the template you want to use.
+To use a different template for the report, you will need to use `--template` flag to pass in the path of the template you want to use.
 It should be noted that the template should follow the jinja2 syntax and use the required correct placeholders regardless of whether it is a markdown or a latex file.

 By default, the script looks uses the template found in 'templates/default_template.md'